La Chingada apparently translates to something rather dirty, and though this casual restaurant has attitude, the food here is clean and approachable.

 The old Smoke Signals space has gotten a colourful makeover courtesy of artist Adrián "Dotes."

 Choriqueso ($14) lives up to stretchy expectations of this typical starter, house chorizo chewy and salty.
-Finished off with some green onion and served with lime and salsa roja, thick house tortillas made using Good Hombres matcha are provided for dipping.
+Finished off with some green onion and served with lime and salsa roja, thick house tortillas made using Good Hombres masa are provided for dipping.

 Frijoles charros ($10) are a humble dish that's somewhere between a dip, chili, and a soup, pinto beans with chorizo, bacon and smoked chipotle peppers stewed together into a mixture that's by turns thin and chunky but entirely comforting.